thriveweb/deking-new/content/services/single-service3.md

     size: 6 metres by 4 metres
 servicePods:
   - podDescription: >-
+      Be it a space to simply sunbathe on or an outdoor entertaining area for all your friends and family, we at Deking can build you a magnificent pool deck to suit your needs which is not only strong and safe but will last for years to come.

+      Check out our 25 year warranty
+    podImage: /images/uploads/bare_feet_deck.jpg
+    podsTitle: What do you do on your pool deck?
+  - podDescription: >-
       Timber Pool Decking looks great and will last a life time when properly designed and built to exacting standards.
 Special considerations need to be addressed at the design stage to ensure a quality finish is achieved